FreyavanApeldoorn/DSE-26/README.md

         updated_inputs = something
         return updated_inputs

-Note that all output functions should start with get_... so that they are consistent and wasy to use, you can have a get_specific_output or get_all, which would execute all the updates/functions
+Note that all output functions should start with get_... so that they are consistent and easy to use, you can have a get_specific_output or get_all, which would execute all the updates/functions

 ## Inputs and outputs